 The generic circle or square.
-These brush-tips are generate by Krita through certain parameters.
+These brush-tips are generated by Krita through certain parameters.

-First, there’s three mask-types, with each the circle and square shape:
+First, there are three mask-types, with each the circle and square shape:

 This is the ultimate generic type.
 The fade parameter produces the below results.
 Of the three auto brushes, this is the fastest.